sourcegraph/sourcegraph-public-snapshot/doc/admin/config/batch_changes.md

 Rollout windows are configured through the `batchChanges.rolloutWindows` [site configuration option](site_config.md).
 If specified, this option contains an array of rollout window objects that are used to schedule changesets.
 The format of these objects [is given below](#rollout-window-object).

+When rollout windows are enabled, changesets will initially enter a **Scheduled** state when their batch change is applied.
+Hovering or tapping on the changeset's state icon will provide an estimate of when the changeset will be reconciled.

 To restore the default behavior, you can either delete the `batchChanges.rolloutWindows` option, or set it to `null`.

 ### Rollout window object